(Last Updated on : 01/06/2015)

 Fakhruddin Ali Ahmed

-.
 He would later use his constitutional authority as head of state to allow her to rule by decree once emergency rule was proclaimed in 1975.
-Fakhruddin Ali Ahmed died during a term of office
+Fakhruddin Ali Ahmed He was the second Indian president to die in office.

 Basappa Danappa Jatti